-Become more aware of your surroundings, not just practically—I must avoid the puddle or post the letter on the way—but with an open mind, enjoying the immediacy of the sights, sounds, and smells.
+Become more aware of your surroundings, not just practically (I must avoid the puddle or mail the letter on the way), but with an open mind, enjoying the immediacy of the sights, sounds, and smells.
 Open up your senses.

 Mindful walking benefits from its simplicity and is most successful when you are in the moment.

 No tools or equipment are required, only somewhere to walk.
-And it can easily be fitted into your daily routine.
+And it can easily fit into your daily routine.

 18+ Benefits of Mindful Walking